 Important: This directory may not be located within the www directory (instead of www/shop/ one level higher in shop/).

-Then the subdomain appears in the list.
-If the DNS record is already active, you can start uploading content or installing software.
+The subdomain will then appear in the list.
+If the DNS record is already active, you can start uploading content, setting up a free SSL certificate or installing software:

 Variant 2: Load contents into the subdirectory of the main domain.